Fokku/flightbooker/README.md

-# SkyGlobe Flight Reservation System
+# INF1005 Flight Booking Webapp

-SkyGlobe is a flight reservation system that allows users to search for flights, book tickets, and manage their bookings with a modern, responsive interface.
+INF1005 Flight Booking is a flight reservation system that allows users to search for flights, book tickets, and manage their bookings with a modern, responsive interface.

 ## Features